 CPU-Bound vs. I/O-Bound

 The phrase “CPU-bound” describes a scenario where the execution of code is dependent mainly on the CPU.
-For example, calculating the digits of PI to a certain length would be CPU-bound.
+For example, calculating the digits of PI to a certain length would be a CPU-bound operation.
 In this example, if our CPU was faster our code would in turn run faster.
-In contrast, a task or program is “I/O-bound” if its execution is dependent on the input/output system, such as disk drives when reading a file or a networking adapter when making an HTTP request.
+In contrast, a task or program is “I/O-bound” if its execution is dependent on the input/output system, such as disk drives when reading a file or a network adapter when making an HTTP request.
 When executing an I/O-bound task, the computing device spends its time performing input/output operations, and other resources, such as the CPU, are used in small amounts or potentially not at all.
-Both scenarios may require asynchronous code to be written using async / await in C#, but depending on the context, the implementation may differ.
+Both scenarios may require asynchronous code to be written using async

 Identifying I/O-Bound and CPU-Bound Code